Jarell Eddie: 2018–19 season

 After playing for the Boston Celtics in the 2018 NBA Summer League, Eddie signed with SIG Strasbourg of the LNB Pro A on November 4, 2018.
 He averaged 11.2 points and 4.5 rebounds per game during the 2018–19 season.

 2019–20 season

 On July 3, 2019, Eddie signed with UCAM Murcia of the Liga ACB.
 He averaged 14.3 points per game shooting 44% from three-point range.

 2020–21 season

 On July 27, 2020, Eddie signed with Fenerbahçe Beko of the Turkish Basketball Super League and EuroLeague.
 He parted ways with Fenerbahçe on June 30, 2021, after averaging 5.9 points in EuroLeague and 13.2 points in BSL.

 2021–22 season

 On September 7, 2021, Eddie signed with SIG Strasbourg of the LNB Pro A, returning to the team for a second stint.
 He made six appearances for Strasbourg between December 18 and January 12.

 On January 13, 2022, Eddie signed with San Pablo Burgos of the Spanish Liga ACB.

 2022–23 season

 On August 7, 2022, Eddie signed with Konyaspor of the Turkish Basketball Super League.

+2023–24 season

+On July 28, 2023, Eddie signed with U-BT Cluj-Napoca of the Liga Națională.
+He helped the team win the Romanian Cup and was named MVP of the finals.

+2024–25 season

+On August 17, 2024, Eddie signed with Peristeri of the Greek Basketball League.

+Eddie played for Santeros de Aguada of the Baloncesto Superior Nacional during the 2025 season.

+2025–26 season

+For the 2025–26 season, Eddie joined Al-Ittihad Jeddah of the Saudi Premier League.